What Is a Mortgage? Types, Requirements, and How to Qualify

 How do you get a mortgage?

 You can get a mortgage from banks, credit unions, online lenders and direct mortgage companies.
-You must meet the lender’s mortgage qualifications, submit an application, and get approved for the loan.
-The property you’re buying also must meet certain requirements for you to qualify for the mortgage.
-A mortgage is among the largest debt consumers have, so lenders want to make sure you can make the payments before they give you one and that the home itself isn’t risky collateral.
+You must meet the lender's mortgage qualifications, submit an application, and get approved for the loan.
+The property you're buying also must meet certain requirements for you to qualify for the mortgage; lenders want to make sure you can make the payments before they give you one and that the home itself isn't risky collateral.

-One big qualifying factor is how much you have saved for your down payment, although certain homebuyer programs—like VA, USDA, or FHA loans—require little or no money down.
+One big qualifying factor is how much you have saved for your down payment, though certain homebuyer programs (such as VA, USDA, or FHA loans) require little or no down payment.
 Other areas a lender assesses are your savings balances, credit history and score, and whether you have steady and reliable income.

 What are the most common types of mortgages?

-Usually as long as your debt-to-income ratio is low enough and your credit score is high enough, a conventional fixed-rate mortgage is the most common choice.
-Its fixed interest rate means the rate you pay will never change, which makes monthly payments more predictable and easier to budget your finances around.
+Usually, as long as your debt-to-income ratio is low enough and your credit score is high enough, a conventional fixed-rate mortgage is the most common choice.
+Its fixed interest rate means the rate you pay will never change, making monthly payments more predictable and easier to budget for.
 Conventional loans also usually offer better rates and lower fees.

 There are also unconventional mortgage options to choose from, which might make sense depending on your situation:

-- 40-year mortgages: This mortgage option spreads your mortgage debt over a longer period.
-Monthly payments can be significantly lower than a 15- or 30-year mortgage, but you’ll pay more in interest overall.
-Although these loans may come with higher rates because they are not purchased by Fannie Mae or Freddie Mac.[4]
+• 40-year mortgages: This mortgage option spreads your mortgage debt over a longer period.
+Monthly payments can be significantly lower than a 15- or 30-year mortgage, but you'll pay more in interest overall.
+These loans may come with higher rates because they are not purchased by Fannie Mae or Freddie Mac.[6]

 What happens if I stop making my mortgage payments?